Get cheap cover for your bike

-You can register your bike on the National Cycle Database for free.
+You can register your bike on the Bike Register - National Cycle Database for free.
 This will essentially give your bike its own unique number to help police recover it if it's stolen.
 You can also buy security kits to mark your bike with its unique number and get stickers to warn thieves that the bike is registered.

 Police stations across the UK offer free marking events so it's worth keeping an eye out for those.
 Dates differ depending on where you are in the country, but you can check your local police force's website to find out more.

 No. A claim on your bicycle insurance won't have any impact on any other insurance.
 However, it's worth remembering that if an incident involves you breaking the law while on your bike, your insurer can refuse to pay any claims.
 So if you skip a red light and get hit, your insurer will probably refuse to fix your damaged bike and won't pay out anything you may have been due under the personal accident part of the policy.